ddev/ddev/docs/users/performance.md

 * Try `ddev debug nfsmount` to see if basic NFS mounting is working.
 If that works, it's likely that everything else will.
 * When debugging, please do `ddev restart` in between each change.
 Otherwise, you can have stale mounts inside the container and you'll miss any benefit you may find in the debugging process.
 * Inspect the /etc/exports (or `~/.ddev/nfs_exports.txt` on Windows).
-* Restart the server (`sudo nfsd restart` on macOS, `sudo nssm restart nfsd` on Windows, `sudo systemctl restart nfs-kernel-server` on Debian/Ubuntu, other commaonds for other Unices).
+* Restart the server (`sudo nfsd restart` on macOS, `sudo nssm restart nfsd` on Windows, `sudo systemctl restart nfs-kernel-server` on Debian/Ubuntu, other commands for other Unices).
 * `showmount -e` on macOS or Linux will show the shared mounts.
 * On Linux, the primary IP address needs to be in /etc/exports.
 Temporarily set the share in /etc/exports to `/home *`, which shares /home with any client, and `sudo systemctl restart nfs-kernel-server`.
 Then start a ddev project doing an nfs mount, and `showmount -a` and you'll find out what the primary IP address in use is.
 You can add that address to /etc/exports.